-When you’re selling your home, how do you please everyone?
-The answer is you can’t, but you can give yourself the best chance of piquing buyer interest and subsequently snagging the best possible sale price if you concentrate on the basics.
+But without knowing who might be coming to inspect your property, how do you please everyone?
+The short answer is you probably can’t, but you may be able give yourself a better chance of piquing buyer interest and subsequently snagging the best possible sale price if you concentrate on some of the basics.

-Here are 10 ways to make a good impression when selling your house:
+Here are 10 techniques that could help you make a good impression when selling your house:

 1. Sparkle from the curb